Dantong88/LLARVA/docs/Vision-Action_Instruction_Tuning.md

 ***

 ### Instruction Tuning
-After get the training annotations, you can follow the following steps to adapt the pre-trained model to specific downstream task.
+After getting the training annotations, you can follow these steps to adapt the pre-trained model to a specific downstream task:

-#### 1. Put the Pre-training Weight
+#### 1. Put the Pre-training Model
-(download in [Vision-Action Instruction Pre-training.md](https://github.com/Dantong88/LLARVA/blob/main/docs/Vision-Action_Instruction_Pre-training.md)) in the output folder, for example:
+Copy the pre-trained model to the output folder, for example:
 ```angular2html
 cd LLARVA/sim
 mkdir output